-Laos born Vong Phaophanit and UK native Claire Oboussier are partners who work together in large scale projects and installations.
+Laos born Vong Phaophanit and London born Claire Oboussier are partners who work together in large scale projects and installations.
 Gilding the Border is their tribute to a form of deterritorialization that creates a unique access and awareness otherwise often overlooked.
-This part performance, part installation work involved a rock-climbing event by the two climbers that started at the top of a small island rock located in front of Phra Nang Cave beach.
+This part performance, part installation work involved a rock-climbing event by a team of climbers that started at the top of a small island rock located in front of Phra Nang Cave beach.
 Propelling down in a spiral, a long, thick gold leaf plate was applied by the climbers around the base of the rock.
 As the tide rises naturally to submerge the rock face, water gently laps against the mirrored surface.
 The golden border creates an intriguing threshold between land, sea and the motions of the universe.

 Review in Culture 360 Magazine